-Many numerical and laboratory experiments have been performed in attempts to test the KLB theory (see, for instance, Lilly 1969; Borue 1993; Pasquero & Falkovich 2002; Boffetta 2007; Sommeria 1986; Marteau et al. 1995; Bruneau & Kellay 2005, also see Clercx & van Heijst (2009) for a recent review.).
+Many numerical and laboratory experiments have been performed in attempts to test the KLB theory: see, for instance Lilly (1969), Sommeria (1986), Borue (1993), Marteau, Cardoso & Tabeling (1995), Pasquero & Falkovich (2002), Bruneau & Kellay (2005) and Boffetta (2007); see also Clercx & van Heijst (2009) for a recent review.
 These experiments confirm the general setting of the theory.
-Each of the cascades have been observed independently with the predicted slopes.
+Each of the cascades has been observed independently with the predicted slopes.
 However, there is a controversy.
 KLB theory predicts that if enough energy and enstrophy are injected into the system these dual cascades (i.e. inverse cascade of energy and forward cascade of enstrophy) must be realizable simultaneously in a statistically stationary state.
-(Indeed, the inverse cascade of energy can be only quasistationary in an infinite domain since the energy is transferred to ever larger scales.)
-In the numerical and experimental studies, which attempt to realize the dual cascades of 2-D turbulence simultaneously, the -5/3 slope of the inverse cascade has been well established (see Smith & Yakhot 1993; Frisch & Sulem 1984, also see Scott (2007) for a slightly steeper spectrum in the quasi-stationary state).
-However, slopes significantly steeper than -3 have been usually reported for the forward cascade.
-Only recently, some very high resolution numerical simulations have been able to achieve scalings of enstrophy cascade close to $k^{-3}$ .
-To the best of our knowledge, Boffetta & Musacchio (2010) present the closest result to the KLB prediction.
-At the highest Reynolds number (i.e. a resolution of $32768^2$ ) their enstrophy cascade exhibits a slope of (almost) -3.35.
-They present persuasive evidence that the enstrophy range approaches the KLB scaling asymptotically in the limit of infinite Reynolds number (also see Boffetta (2007) and Bracco & McWilliams (2010) for similar studies).
-While scaling of the energy cascade is not Re-number dependent, the source of the Re-number dependence of the enstrophy range is not well-understood.
+(Indeed, the inverse cascade of energy can only be quasi-stationary in an infinite domain, since the energy is transferred to ever larger scales.)
+In the numerical and experimental studies, which attempt to realize the dual cascades of two-dimensional turbulence simultaneously, the -5/3 slope of the inverse cascade has been well established: see Frisch & Sulem (1984) and Smith & Yakhot (1993); see also Scott (2007) for a slightly steeper spectrum in the quasi-stationary state.

+However, slopes significantly steeper than -3 have usually been reported for the forward cascade.
+Recently, some very-high-resolution numerical simulations have been able to achieve scalings of the enstrophy cascade close to $k^{-3}$ .
+To the best of our knowledge, Boffetta & Musacchio (2010) have achieved the result closest to the KLB prediction.
+At the highest Reynolds number (i.e. at a resolution of $32768^2$ ) their enstrophy cascade has a slope of approximately -3.35.
+They present persuasive evidence that the enstrophy range approaches the KLB scaling asymptotically in the limit of infinite Reynolds number; see also Boffetta (2007) and Bracco & McWilliams (2010) for similar studies.
+While scaling of the energy cascade is not Reynolds-number-dependent, the source of the Reynolds-number-dependence of the enstrophy range remains poorly understood.

 Some attempts have been made to explain this departure from the KLB theory.
-First, it should be noted that while the KLB theory assumes unbounded domains the numerical and laboratory experiments are necessarily performed on bounded domains.
-Kraichnan (1967) pointed out from the very beginning that this may affect the results of the experiments since the energy transferred by the inverse cascade accumulates in the largest available scales.
+First, it should be noted that while the KLB theory assumes unbounded domains, the numerical and laboratory experiments are necessarily performed on bounded domains.
+Kraichnan (1967) pointed out from the very beginning that this may affect the results of the experiments, since the energy transferred by the inverse cascade accumulates in the largest available scales.
 This problem is partially avoided by adding a friction-type dissipation to remove energy at the largest scales.
-This type of dissipation, usually called Rayleigh (or Ekman) damping, resembles the friction between the atmospheric flow and the earth's surface (Basdevant et al. 1981).
-On the other hand, Tran & Dritschel (2006) (also see Tran et al. 2007) disproved one of the underlying assumption of the KLB theory: that enstrophy dissipation converges to a non-zero value in the zero molecular viscosity limit.
-(This prediction is the analogue of the prediction that energy dissipation rate converges to a non-zero finite value as Reynolds number tends to infinity in three-dimensional turbulence.)
-However, Tran et al. (2007) showed (by substituting enstrophy dissipation with a Reynolds number dependent quantity) that the -3 slope of the enstrophy cascade should still hold.
+This type of dissipation, usually called Rayleigh (or Ekman) damping, resembles the friction between the atmospheric flow and the earth's surface (Basdevant, Legras & Sadourny 1981).
+On the other hand, Tran & Dritschel (2006) (see also Tran, Dritschel & Scott 2007) disproved one of the underlying assumptions of the KLB theory: that enstrophy dissipation converges to a non-zero value in the zero molecular viscosity limit.
+(This prediction is the analogue of the prediction that the energy dissipation rate converges to a non-zero finite value as the Reynolds number tends to infinity in three-dimensional turbulence.)
+However, Tran et al. (2007) showed (by substituting enstrophy dissipation with a Reynolds-number-dependent quantity) that the -3slope of the enstrophy cascade should still hold.